Elise Evans

-Elise Aminta Evans (born December 16, 2004) is an American college soccer player who plays as a center back for the Stanford Cardinal.
-She was named the TopDrawerSoccer National Freshman of the Year in 2022 and the ACC Defensive Player of the Year in 2025.
+Elise Aminta Evans (born December 16, 2004) is an American professional soccer player who plays as a center back for Chicago Stars FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Stanford Cardinal, earning first-team All-American honors in 2025.
 She won bronze with the United States at the 2024 FIFA U-20 Women's World Cup.

 Early life

 Raised in Redwood City, California, Evans played for the San Jose Earthquakes academy team before joining Bay Area Surf, which she captained.
 She helped win the Girls' Development Academy under-16 national championship in 2019 and the Girls Academy under-19 title in 2022, where she received the tournament's Golden Ball.
 She attended Woodside High School, where she scored 18 goals in 12 games playing both defense or forward in her senior year in 2022, being named the California Gatorade Player of the Year and USA Today and Just Women's Sports All-American.
 She committed to Stanford as a freshman and was considered the top recruit of the class of 2022 by TopDrawerSoccer.
 Evans also competed for the San Francisco Glens as the club's first-ever player in the USL W League, helping lead the team to the NorCal Division and Western Conference titles as well as the National Semifinals in 2023.